kerryyc/SpaceBunnies/README.md

 while platforming and shooting bunnies and then feel relief when the goal is reached and the level is over.
 The mechanics should be straightforward and not confusing to players.

 Any resources used (sprites, sound effects, etc.) were found through Google and the Unity Asset Store.
-We are not talented enough to create these high quality resources ourselves.

 Builds can be found in Assets/Builds. final.zip contains the final build.